Term Life Insurance Quotes

 This type of underwriting is comprehensive, and is included in whole life and term life insurance policies alike.
 It takes into account the information on your application, your medical history from your personal physician(s) and combines it with background checks, prescription database information, DMV records, credit history and more.

 As far as time frame goes, it can be difficult to give an estimate for policies that undergo full underwriting.
-The reason for this is because depending on the health conditions you have, Primary Care Physicians and Underwriters may have to go back and forth a few times until the insurance has all the relevant information needed to make a decision on your premium based on your risk profile.
+The reason for this is that depending on the health conditions you have, Primary Care Physicians and Underwriters may have to go back and forth a few times until the insurance has all the relevant information needed to make a decision on your premium based on your risk profile.
 This is usually the longest part of the underwriting process.

 If the process goes smoothly, and you are able to secure a medical examination within 3-5 days, the life insurance application process could take as little as 2-3-4 weeks and as much as 6-8 weeks.
 In some cases, even less with technological advances allowing doctors to send over information almost instantly.